 reactions and nuclear energy

 Basic laws of nuclear reactions - conservation laws, effective cross section of reactions, impact parameter of interaction.
 Nuclear "alchemy".
 Interaction of particles with nuclei - elastic and inelastic scattering, excitation, nuclear reactions, nuclear fission (combustion reactions), quark-gluon plasma.

 Mechanisms of nuclear reactions - direct processes, stripping and pick-up of nucleons, reactions via compound core.

 Types of nuclear reactions - reactions induced by neutrons, protons, deuterons,and-particles, heavier ions, electrons, gamma radiation - photonuclear reactions .

 Nuclear energy - binding energy of atomic nuclei, energy balance of fission of heavy nuclei and fusion of light nuclei.
 Two basic ways of obtaining nuclear energy - fission of heavy nuclei and fusion of light nuclei.

-Radionuclide volta cells ("atomic" batteries) - beta-cell cells - direct excitation, semiconductor nuclear batteries, thermocouples.
+Radionuclide voltaic cells ("atomic" batteries) - beta-voltaic cells - direct excitation, semiconductor nuclear batteries, thermocouples.

 Fission of atomic nuclei - fission nuclear reaction, role of neutrons, fission by fast and slow neutrons, fission products.
 Chain fission reaction and its dynamics, critical mass, explosive reaction and nuclear bomb.